 Conditions Comments Matter is Not Already Disclosed in the Financial Statements Refers to a matter other than those already presented or disclosed in the financial statements.
 In addition, an Other Matter paragraph would not include information required to be provided by management.
 Disclosure is Not Prohibited The disclosure would not be prohibited by law, regulation, or other professional standards such as standards relating to confidentiality of information.
 Disclosure Relevant to Users The disclosure is relevant to the financial statement users' understanding of the audit, the auditor's responsibilities, or the auditor's report.
 No Contradictions The information presented would not contradict the opinion or items disclosed or presented in the financial statements.
 The Other Matter paragraph does not affect the auditor's opinion.
-Placed Immediately After the Audit Opinion The paragraph would immediately follow after the Opinion paragraph and any Emphasis of Matter paragraph, or elsewhere in the auditor's report if the content of the Other Matter paragraph is relevant to the Other Reporting Responsibilities section.
-State that Such Disclosure Not Required The content of an Other Matter paragraph would indicate that the matter is not required to be presented and disclosed in the financial statements.
+Placement The paragraph may be included in the Report on Other Legal and Regulatory Requirements section or may be included as a separate section following the report on the Audit of the Financial Statements and the Report on Other Legal and Regulatory Requirements section.
+(See ISA 706 (Revised).A16) State that Such Disclosure Not Required The content of an Other Matter paragraph would indicate that the matter is not required to be presented and disclosed in the financial statements.

-The following ISAs refer to situations where an Other Matter paragraph may be included.
+The following ISAs refer to situations where an Other Matter paragraph is required to be included.

+ISA Title Paragraph

-ISA Title Paragraphs 560 Subsequent Events 12(b), 16 710 Comparative Information-Corresponding Figures and Comparative Financial Statements 13-14, 16-17, 19 720 The Auditor's Responsibilities Relating to Other Information in Documents Containing Audited Financial Statements 10(a)
+560 Subsequent Events 12(b), 16

+710 Comparative Information - Corresponding Figures and Comparative Financial Statements 13-14, 16-17, 19